rjocoleman/capistrano-upload-config/README.md

 ```

 Can be used during a deploy, If your `:config_files` and `:linked_files` are going to be the same I suggest hooking in before
-`deploy:starting` to that the config files exist before symlinks are created:
+`deploy:check` to that the config files exist before symlinks are created:

 ```ruby
 # add to config/deploy.rb